-As an international school AGT recognizes that all teachers are language teachers and should do whatever they can to help students improve their language and communication skills.
+As an international school AGT recognizes that all teachers are language teachers and should do their utmost to help students improve their language and communication skills, including subject specific terminology.
 This is essential if we want students equipped with effective tools of communication in all subjects and all aspects of life.